yachielab/QUEEN/README.md

   1. Search for the ampicillin-resistant gene in pX330,
   2. Cut pX330 with start and end positions of the ampicillin-resistant gene,
   3. Flip the ampicillin-resistant gene fragment, and
   4. Join it with the other fragment.
+  (Expected runtime: less than 1 sec.)

   **Source code (continued from the previous code)**
   ```python